sc-ventures/cloudbreak-documentation/docs/cb-db.md

 **Steps**

-1. [Create a backup](#back-up-cloudbreak-database) of the Cloudbreak database
+1. [Create a backup](#back-up-cloudbreak-database) of the Cloudbreak database.

 2. Set the following environment variables according to the settings of your external database:

     <pre><small>export RDS_URL=localhost:5432
     export RDS_USER=admin